BhallaLab/almirah/docs/source/tutorial.rst

 The first step to all things ``almirah`` can do is defining the :doc:`writing-configs/specification`.
-To come up with a ``Specification`` for this dataset, let us think about how we would structure this dataset manually.
+To come up with a :class:`~specification.Specification` for this dataset, let us think about how we would structure this dataset manually.

 Deciding path patterns
 ~~~~~~~~~~~~~~~~~~~~~~